nicodoggie/language-mrrew/hugo/content/construction-notes.md

 ## Vowels

-I don't have any sort of data, but I conclude that cats don't have rounded vowels.
-They do have a lot of unrounded vowels to compensate though, with varying frequency.
-Also, it is common for cats to have N-phthongs, or strings of connected, gliding vowel sounds.

-The vowel sounds also seem to be constrained to from close-mid to open, with the full range of frontness and backness.
+Ok, since my last edit here, I've reduced my vowel inventory to these nine.
+Still keeping to the notion that cats don't have rounding to them, and probably not do some harmony, because I don't think it will sound cat-like enough.

+ - /i/ close front unrounded
+ - /ɨ/ close central unrounded
+ - /ɯ/ close back unrounded

+ - /ɛ/ open-mid front unrounded
+ - /ɜ/ open-mid central unrounded
+ - /ʌ/ open-mid back unrounded

  - /a/ open front unrounded
  - /ä/ open central unrounded
  - /ɑ/ open back unrounded

- - /æ/ near-open front unrounded
- - /ɐ/ near-open central unrounded

- - /ɛ/ open-mid front unrounded
- - /ɜ/ open-mid central unrounded
- - /ʌ/ open-mid back unrounded

- - /e̞/ mid front unrounded
- - /ə/ mid central unrounded
- - /ɤ̞/ mid back unrounded

- - /e/ close-mid front unrounded
- - /ɘ/ close-mid central unrounded
- - /ɤ/ close-mid back unrounded

-I realize this is ALL THE VOWELS™, but let's see if we either do some vowel harmony thing, or just trim a lot of these in allophony.

 ### Diphthongs

 ### Triphthongs

-### N-phthongs

 ## Syllables